lupyuen/lupyuen.github.io/src/pinedio.md

 ![Arduino GFX with Logic Analyser](https://lupyuen.github.io/images/pinedio-gfx2.png)

+(We're using the 9-Bit SPI Decoder with our Logic Analyser)

 Guess what? __Nothing appears on PineDio Stack's ST7789 Display!__ 😭

 To be super sure, we __tested Arduino GFX on Linux__ and verified the data...